KaundaHut/Mall_Customer/README.md

 ### Project Files

+Mall_customer_eda.ipynb: Jupyter Notebook containing the detailed analysis process.

 Mall_Customers.csv: The raw data file containing information about customers of the shopping mall.

-mall_customer_eda.ipynb: Jupyter Notebook containing the detailed analysis process.

 ### Libraries Used